syncthing/syncthing/dev/device-ids.rst

 be an intelligence gathering attack; if I spoof a given ID, I can see which devices try to connect to it.

-It could be mitigated in several ways;
+It could be mitigated in several ways:

 -  Announcements could be signed by the device private key.
 This requires already having the public key to verify.